 Oh yes, one of my fave things to do in London, and weirdly, a lot of them are around Kings Cross!
 So you know, get a bunch of friends together, lock yourselves in a room and then solve some puzzles in an attempt to get out.
 SO much fun.
+I’ve been to so many escape rooms, I can’t get enough!
+I’ve even convinced my American friends to do one where they live.
+They said that escape room walnut creek is a great one and they’re so glad I made the suggestion for them to do one.
 Hinthunt is the original escape room in London and is a short stroll from Kings Cross.
 I’ve done two of their rooms and think they are great – definitely worth a try.

 Cluequest is also nearby, where I’ve also tried two of their rooms!
 I’ve managed to get out of all 4 rooms, though maybe with a little bit more yelling than they advise, but you know, it’s just one of those things I get caught up by!!

 Another lesser known museum nearby is the Foundling Museum.
 I first went a couple of years ago but it was fascinating.
 It covers the Foundling hospital and the children which lived there – many of which were orphans.
 It was also one of the first art galleries in London.
 So even though it is one you have to pay for – I really recommend for a great combination of art and some fascinating London history.

 Kings Cross and Euston have reeeeally become great spots for food.
 Granary square and the developments nearby are chocked full of some great options, so let’s jump into a few of my faves!